 - Challenges: What are the challenges you expect to encounter in implementing and reaching desired outcomes and how will you address them?

 - Evaluation Plan: How will the success of the project be evaluated?
 Funded projects will be required to provide a detailed final report and evaluation.

 - Budget Justification: Explain how and when funds will be spent.

 All requests must be approved by the department head.
 Evidence of support from departmental diversity committees can be included as well.

-All proposals received by April 9, 2021 by 5pm will be given full consideration.
-Proposals may be considered at other times pending fund availability.
+All proposals received by April 11, 2022 by 5pm will be given full consideration.
 Please direct all inquiries regarding these proposals to Dr. Derya Akleman ([email protected]), Assistant Dean for Diversity and College Climate.

 The Innovation and Small Grants proposals will be evaluated using the following criteria (100 pts):

 - Potential to Enhance Diversity, Climate, Equity & Inclusion – Does this project have the potential to improve the diversity, climate, equity, accountability, and/or inclusion objectives of our campus and college?
 How valuable is this approach in doing so?
 (30 pts)

 - Impact – Will this project have short-term and long-term impact on climate, inclusion, and diversity in the College of Science/TAMU campus?
 Which target groups will it be serving?
 (30 pts)